kubeflow/website/content/docs/guides/pipelines/build-component.md

 See [an example](https://github.com/kubeflow/pipelines/blob/master/samples/xgboost-spark/xgboost-training-cm.py).

-## Build your own lightweight components from Python functions
+## Lightweight Python components

+You can also build lightweight components from Python functions.
 See the guide to
 [lightweight python components](/docs/guides/pipelines/lightweight-python-components).